 White sand coastline and abundant marine life.Read more

 Journey from the exciting urban hub of Auckland to the coastal paradise of the Coromandel.
-Cloaked in native rainforest, with dazzling white sand beaches and picturesque coves, The Coromandel is a favourite holiday destination.
+Cloaked in native rainforest, with dazzling white sand beaches and picturesque coves, The Coromandel is a favourite holiday destination for Kiwis.

 Cathedral Cove is a picturesque photo spot, and at Hot Water Beach you can dig your own natural spa.
-You can see both these attractions in one day - but you'll need to time it carefully, as you need to be at Hot Water Beach within 2 hours of low tide to access the naturally heated water.
+You can see both these attractions in one day - but time it carefully, as you need to be at Hot Water Beach within two hours of low tide to access the natural thermal water.

 Spend the night in the beach town of Whitianga.
 It's got a good range of accommodation, shops and restaurants - expect to eat some excellent seafood while you’re here.